vegetariancoder/wordsToSpeak/differences/SlowlyChangingDimensions.md

 - The type-0 is a fixed dimension.
 - The data in the type-0 never changes.
 - The data get loaded in the beginning of the project, and it never changes.

+#### 📚 Slowly Changing Dimension Type-1 📚

+- In SCD Type-1, we simply overwrite the historical data with the new data.
+- In SCD Type-1, we do not store any historical information (which means the historical data is simply overwritten by new data.)

+    Advantage : It is easy to maintain and takes less space.
+    Disadvantage : Historical data is removed.